Lost In Istanbul HomepageLost In Istanbul Logo

 Quick Snapshot

-Dolma is one of the most iconic dishes in Turkish cuisine, a testament to centuries of culinary refinement in Ottoman kitchens.
+Dolma is one of the most iconic dishes in Turkish cuisine, a dish refined over centuries in Ottoman kitchens.
 The word itself means "stuffed" in Turkish, and you will find it on virtually every mezze table in Istanbul — from humble neighborhood lokantas to grand meyhane taverns along the Bosphorus.

 The Story Behind Dolma